(Updated on Dec 17, 2020)

-Traditionally, in modern constitutional law, if the government directly infringes on a fundamental right, such as the freedoms found in the First Amendment, the government can only do so if it meets the highest form of judicial review — what is known as “strict scrutiny.”
-This requires the government to argue that its restriction or regulation advances a compelling governmental interest advanced in the least restrictive way possible.
+Traditionally, in modern constitutional law, if the government directly infringes on a fundamental right, such as the freedoms found in the First Amendment, a court examines whether the regulation meets the highest form of judicial review — what is known as “strict scrutiny.”
+This requires the government to advance that its restriction or regulation advances a compelling governmental interest advanced in the least restrictive way possible.

 “During an emergency, traditional constitutional scrutiny does not apply,” Judge Bernal wrote in rejecting relief from the emergency orders.
 Judge Bernal upheld these restrictions under this emergency exception to traditional constitutional review.
 Under this type of paradigm, emergency actions are constitutional if they (1) have a “real or substantial relation to the crisis” and (2) do “not represent plain, palpable invasions of clearly protected rights.”
 According to Bernal, the emergency measures “easily meet that test,” as physical distancing is necessary to slow the spread of the virus.
 He also noted that plaintiffs “are free to gather virtually or over the phone.”
 He determined that “the Orders are likely a permissible exercise of executive authority during a national emergency.”